Master Gardener Foundation of Clark County

 About Master Gardener Foundation of Clark County

 The Master Gardener Foundation of Clark County is a 501(c)(3) organization founded in 1984 and incorporated as non-profit in 1987.
-In cooperation with Clark County and Washington State University, the Master Gardener Foundation of Clark County is dedicated to promoting research-based horticultural practices at the 78th Street Heritage Farm and other venues across Clark County through education, consultative programs and experiences which preserve or enhance our environment.
+As a nonprofit organization, the Master Gardener Foundation of Clark County is dedicated to fundraising efforts to help perpetuate the WSU Clark County Extension Master Gardener Program and to promote research-based horticultural practices at the 78th Street Heritage Farm through education, consultative programs and experiences; and to award grants in Clark County for horticulture education projects and programs that preserve or enhance our environment.

 Interested in learning more?